KasperKnop/WEB2/02 Functional Programming/README.md

 -   The output is a string with the spaces between words replaced by a hyphen (`-`)
 -   The output should be all lower-cased letters
 -   The output should not have any spaces

+Are higher order functions useful here?
+Can you solve the exercise without them?

 ```js
 function urlSlug(title) {